dakilaledesma/intro-ml/hw3-tutorial.md

                         verbose=0)
     return out, model
 ```
-As you can see, we are changing these hyperparameters into ones that call from p dictionary:
+As you can see, we are changing these hyperparameters in the model into ones that call from param_dict dictionary:
 * Units of all layers but the last
 * Activation
 * Loss